nginadofficial/nginad/README.md

  * Fixes statistics functions so if a publisher or demand user is selected, the statistics will be shown for that user only until they are deselected.
 The same functionality is applied to the Excel file download.
  * Also adds configurable email alerts for the following user events: user sign-ups, ad zone changes, website domain additions, and ad campaign changes.
 The new alerts are configurable in email.local.php in the dist file.
+ * Users need to be notified by email when their domains, ad zones and ad campaigns are manually approved as opposed to auto-approval for publisher domains and ad zones.
+ * Also removed a needless comments in ReportHelper.php

 December 28, 2014
 ------------------